next-book/dev-book/content/economy.md

 See how he cowers and sneaks, how vaguely all the day he fears, not being immortal nor divine, but the slave and prisoner of his own opinion of himself, a fame won by his own deeds.
 Public opinion is a weak tyrant compared with our own private opinion.
 What a man thinks of himself, that it is which determines, or rather indicates, his fate.
-Self-emancipation even in the West Indian provinces of the fancy and imagination⁠—what Wilberforce is there to bring that about?
+Self-emancipation even in the West Indian provinces of the fancy and imagination—what Wilberforce is there to bring that about?
 Think, also, of the ladies of the land weaving toilet cushions against the last day, not to betray too green an interest in their fates!
 As if you could kill time without injuring eternity.</p>
 <p>The mass of men lead lives of quiet desperation.